Why we measure this

 The use or diversion of water in Saskatchewan is regulated by the Water Security Agency, through The Water Security Agency Act.

-A safe and secure water supply is essential to Saskatchewan's continued economic development and high standard of living.
-Water Security Agency is entrusted with ensuring the sustainable use of provincial water resources for both current and future generations.
-Requests for a water allocation for various purposes including agricultural, industrial, municipal and, in some cases, domestic use must undergo a regulatory review and are subject to licensing and conditions to ensure water resources are managed properly.
+Requests for water allocations for various purposes, including agricultural, industrial, municipal and, in some cases, domestic use, must undergo a regulatory review and are subject to licensing and conditions to ensure water resources are managed properly.

 The first step in reviewing a request to use water is an assessment of water availability at the point of diversion.
-Water Security Agency completes this using the best available information to determine the suitability of the source to provide adequate water under a range of climatic conditions (such as drought) without negatively impacting existing water users, the watershed or future water management.
-Subject to a satisfactory review, and once all legislative requirements have been met, the Water Security Agency may issue a Water Rights Licence and an Approval to Construct the necessary diversion works.
-Upon completion of the construction and confirmation of compliance of the project and plans, the Water Security Agency would issue an Approval to Operate Works.
+The Water Security Agency completes this using the best available information to determine the suitability of the source to provide adequate water under a range of climatic conditions (such as drought) without negatively impacting existing water users, the watershed or future water management.
+Subject to a satisfactory review, and once all legislative requirements have been met, the agency may issue a Water Rights Licence and an Approval to Construct the necessary diversion works.
+Upon completion of the construction and confirmation of compliance of the project and plans, the Water Security Agency issues an Approval to Operate Works.